 It’s important to recognize that older people and women are most likely to click on PPC ads in search results.
 According to a study be Econsultancy that looked at Internet users in the UK, 6 percent of people clicked on paid ads in search engines.
 Women were more likely to do so with a spread of 6 points, and people over 35 are more likely to click on ads by a spread of 30 points.
 People older than 55 were most likely to click on ads.

 Imagine that you own a clothing boutique and are just starting to focus on Internet marketing.
 Your highest-paying customers tend to be women in their 30s, and they buy both for themselves and their husbands.
 You also see many young women and teens, but your returns on their purchases are lower.

 In this instance, you might want to purchase PPC ads for your high-end items.
 You can target based on demographics such as age and gender.
 Then, you might want to blogThis term originated as shortened version of “web log” and has come to be known as a regularly updated web-page, often containing news, opinion and personal stories. about hot fashion trends and add details to your product descriptions online to boost your SEO and draw in the younger ladies.
 They’re probably using ad-blocking software anyway.

 You’ll see how well your campaigns are working quickly, so you can make adjustments and save yourself money.

-The ideal blend of PPC will get your company attention online, and using great SEO tactics will mean more leads, more conversions, more purchases and more profit.
+The ideal blend of PPC will get your company attention online, and using great SEO tactics will mean more leads, more conversionsWhen a visitor does what you want them to on your page, that’s a conversion.
+You can set any conversion goal, but common ones are phone calls, form submittal, newsletter signups and purchases., more purchases and more profit.
 To learn more about the PPC and SEO offerings from Online Image® or to upgrade your services, contact us online give us a call at 801-261-5700.